cylc/cylc-admin/docs/feb2020-workshop-agenda.md

 #### Attendees:

-Hilary Oliver, NIWA
+- Hilary Oliver, NIWA
-Bruno Kinoshita, NIWA
+- Bruno Kinoshita, NIWA
-David Sutherland, NIWA
+- David Sutherland, NIWA
-Mel Hall, Met Office
+- Mel Hall, Met Office
-Tim Pillinger, Met Office
+- Tim Pillinger, Met Office
-Oliver Sanders, Met Office
+- Oliver Sanders, Met Office
-David Matthews, Met Office
+- David Matthews, Met Office
+-

+### Workshop Goals
-**Primary purpose:** review Cylc 8 progress to date and map out our roadmap to completion
+- Primarily: review Cylc 8 progress to date and map out our roadmap to completion

-**Secondary purpose:** learning as much as we can about parts of the system mostly worked on by others, to gain understanding and enable future work
+- Secondarily: learn as much as we can about parts of the system mostly worked on by others, to gain understanding and enable future work

 ## Prelimary Agenda Topics